 Besides the site specific safety recommendations within the Safety Action Plan, regionwide strategies were identified to address key parts of the Safe System Approach - Safer People, Safer Vehicles, Safer Speeds, Safer Roads, and Post-Crash Care.
-The strategies listed were developed referencing plans including the 2023 Statewide SHSP, the VRU Assessment, the 2024 Berkshire County Regional Transportation Plan, the 2019 Statewide Bicycle and Pedestrian Plans, the Project Development and Design Guide, resources from organizations like Walk Massachusetts, and conversations with Berkshire County stakeholders and key safety issues identified as part of the safety analysis.
+The strategies listed were developed referencing plans including the 2023 Statewide SHSP, the

+VRU Assessment, the 2024 Berkshire County Regional Transportation Plan, the 2019 Statewide Bicycle and Pedestrian Plans, the Project Development and Design Guide, resources from organizations like Walk Massachusetts, and conversations with Berkshire County stakeholders and key safety issues identified as part of the safety analysis.

+Safer People

-Safer People ("Encourage safe, responsible driving and behavior by people who use our roads and create conditions that prioritize their al
+"Encourage safe, responsible driving and behavior by people who use our roads and create conditions that prioritize their ability to reach their destination unharmed" - USDOT